hammerheim-game/hammerheim-rules/7-equipment.md

 next exploration phase if you wish.
 You must accept the result of the second roll.
-6 Master Map: This is one of the twelve master maps of Mordheim made for Count von Steinhardt of Ostermark.
+6 Master Map: This is one of the twelve master maps of Hammerheim made for Count von Steinhardt of Ostermark.
 From now on you may always re-roll one dice when rolling on the Exploration chart as long as the Hero who possesses this map was not taken out of